fermyon/developer/content/cloud/pricing-and-billing.md

 No. Spin remains 100% open source and we remain highly committed to both the Spin open source community and open source in general.
 You can read more about our Open Source Promise [here](https://www.fermyon.com/open-source-promise).

-**Do you use data subprocessors?
-If so, where can I see a list of those you rely on.**
+**You use data subprocessors so where can I see a list of those you rely on?**

 For an up-to-date list of Fermyon’s data subprocessors please visit <https://www.fermyon.com/sub-processors>.